DarkStoorM/laravel-boilerplate/README.md

 This was supposed to be a blog, but there was too much setup and I'm too lazy to prepare each new Laravel project.
 Some steps require manual work, since they depend on the environment configuration.

+> Update on 02.02.2023 - I made a custom authentication just for practice purposes, but I decided to remove it to not have to clean the project up every time ¯\\\_(ツ)\_/¯ I moved it into a separate branch: [custom-authentication](https://github.com/DarkStoorM/laravel-boilerplate/tree/custom-authentication)

 ---

 - [Laravel - Boilerplate](#laravel---boilerplate)